kotyara12/rePing/README.md

 # rePing for ESP32 / ESP-IDF

-The module for checking the Internet availability by regular ping of public servers (ESP-IDF)
+Module for checking server availability by pinging and waiting for completion.
+Wrapper for "esp_ping.h".
+(ESP-IDF)

 ## Dependencies:
   - https://github.com/kotyara12/rLog